 **We are aware that Skype has recently released a security update which keeps your IP address hidden from other users going forward.
 Why is this important?
 Read the article below:

-A DDoS is an overflow of information packets sent to an IP address (usually by malicious PC ninjas).
-Most common connections won't be able to handle all of the packets, and will then be effectively blocked from maintaining a connection until the attack lets up.
+A DDoS (Distributed Denial-of-Service) is an overflow of information packets sent to an IP address (usually by malicious PC ninjas).
+Most common connections won't be able to handle all of these packets, so they will be effectively blocked from maintaining a connection until the attack lets up.

 If you experience consistent but intermittent connection issues, please check out this article instead.

 In order for someone to DoS you, they first need your IP, which is very hard to get.
 In League of Legends your IP is not shared with other players, however any program that uses Peer to Peer (P2P) does expose your IP, and can put you at risk.
 Popular programs include BitTorrent, Hamachi, and previously Skype** (though they no longer use P2P).
 However, these only share your IP directly to the computer you're connecting to.
 This is why it is so rare to be DoS'd.
 However, it is not impossible for advanced hackers.
 A DDoS can only work if the attacker has an IP address to target, so your primary goal is to protect your IP at all times (learn how below).
 As it may take some time to change your IP address, it is recommended that you take steps to protect yourself well in advance of your matches.

 **While the best protection against a DDoS attack is to avoid programs that use P2P, (especially the illegal ones), there may be instances of Skype being outdated.
 If you're running an older version of Skype, see below for how to best protect against an malicious inclinations.

 How can I protect myself from being DDoS'd?

 There are a few ways that can help, and these will be listed from most effective to least effective: